polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/03 - Ajax Widgets.md

 ## Ajax widgets

-**Warning**, if you find this chapter boring, feel free to just scan it, and jump to the next chapter, and come back to study this chapter in more details later.
-This chapter will go through all the details of Ajax widgets in P5, and hence might feel boring the first read through of this book.

 An Ajax widget is always defined as one single HTML element.
 Extension widgets, which we will have a look at later, might have children widgets of themselves.
 But all the native main widgets, corresponds to a single HTML element on your page.
 There are 3 main widgets in P5.